julzaza/wildwitchherbs/_pages/herbal-remedies-for-anxiety-and-emotional-stability-guide.md

   - tea ritual
   - folk herbalism

-excerpt: "A simple, structured, 6 tea blends guide for calming anxiety and emotional overwhelm using traditional herbs and grounded practice."
+excerpt: "A simple, structured, 6 tea blends guide for calming different states of anxiety using traditional herbs and grounded practice."

-description: "Discover 6 herbal blends for anxiety, including simple tea recipes you can use for stress, overthinking, heavy heart and long-term nervous system support."
+description: "Discover 6 herbal blends for specific types of anxiety, including simple tea recipes you can use for restless nights, overthinking, heavy heart and long-term nervous system support."

 faq:
   - question: "What are the best herbal remedies for anxiety?"